ondrejsevcik/knowledge-base/checklist/code-review.md

 ## Tests

-- [ ] Are the tests covering all side cases?
+- [ ] Are the tests covering all edge cases?
 - [ ] Do tests test one thing?
 - [ ] Are they readable?